PSriVignesH/PSriVignesH/README.md

 ### About me

- Im a Passionate full-stack web developer with 2.5 years of expericence .
+ Im a Passionate full-stack web developer with 2 years and 9 months of experience .
 I like to work with Tech Stacks like ReactJS, Next.js, TypeScript, Prisma, Redux Toolkit, Zustand, and REST API.
 Experienced in crafting efficient, scalable web applications with modern technologies .
 Open to new opportunities and collaborations.
 Feel free to reach out via email or LinkedIn.

  #### "Eat Sleep Code and Repeat , until you Succeed"!👋